rovacado/sol/README.md

  Steam to Origin launcher

 # What it does
-Lets you launch origin games from steam to be able to use steam features such as the overlay or a steam controller.
+Lets you launch origin games from steam to be able to use steam features such as the overlay or the steam controller api.
 Closes origin once the game closes.

 # How to use